 English for Travel is a course for business people and tourists.
-It is for people who travel to English-speaking countries or to countries where English is often used at airports, in restaurants, in shops and so on.
+It is for people who travel to English-speaking countries or to countries where English is often used at airports, in restaurants, in shops, and so on.

 English for Travel

 The course tells the story of a business trip to Athens.
 Peter and Maria Almar have a shop in Zurich.
-They visit Istanbul and Athens to buy things for their shop, and they also have a few days’ holidays in Greece.
+They visit Istanbul and Athens to buy things for their shop, and they also have a few days’ holiday in Greece.

 English for Travel can be used as a self-study course —you can use it at home without a teacher.
 (It can also be used with a teacher, and there is a Teacher’s Guide to help teachers use the course in the classroom.)

 Many words that the traveller needs are different in British English and American English.
 Both British and American English words are given in the Key Words and Wordlist.

-Y ou can get the English for Trave book from the links below.
+You can get the English for Trave book from the links below.